Battle of Tora Bora: Battle

-On December 10, Delta Force intercepted radio communications indicating that bin Laden was on the move, attempting to break through the siege line.
+On 10 December, Delta Force intercepted radio communications indicating that bin Laden was on the move, attempting to break through the siege line.
 Later that day, Afghan soldiers claimed they had spotted bin Laden and had him surrounded.
 In the evening, more communications revealed bin Laden's location just 10 kilometers away.
-However, Delta Force couldn't act on this opportunity due to being engaged in a fierce firefight with other Al-Qaeda fighters and their Afghan allies leaving to break their fast and observe Ramadan.
+However, Delta Force could not act on this opportunity due to being engaged in a fierce firefight with other al-Qaeda fighters, and their Afghan allies leaving to break their fast for Ramadan.
 Thomas Greer later expressed deep regret for the failure to capitalize on this opportunity, feeling that he had let down his country in its time of need.

-On December 12, Al-Qaeda forces, facing defeat, negotiated a truce with a local Afghan militia commander to give them time to surrender their weapons.
-In retrospect, however, some critics believe that the truce was a device to allow important Al-Qaeda figures, including Osama bin Laden, to escape.
+On 12 December, al-Qaeda forces, facing defeat, negotiated a ceasefire with a local Afghan militia commander to give them time to surrender their weapons.
+In retrospect, however, some critics believe that the truce was a device to allow important al-Qaeda figures, including bin Laden, to escape.

+Berntsen was furious when he heard the news of the ceasefire.
+He did not trust the al-Qaeda fighters and was suspicious of their intentions in surrendering.
+He screamed into a phone: "No ceasefire!
+No negotiation!
+We continue airstrikes!".
+Greer has claimed that the Americans only half-heartedly honored the truce, even bombing al-Qaeda positions at 5 a.m.—a full three hours before it was set to expire.
+One American pilot protested the proposed surrender by drawing a giant "8" in the sky, followed by the word "ON".